 Elizabethtown College has an agreement for preferred admission to Philadelphia College of Osteopathic Medicine (PCOM) following either three years (3+4 program) or four years (4+4 program) at Elizabethtown College.
 If admitted to PCOM, students in the 3+4 program are granted a baccalaureate degree from Elizabethtown College following completion of the first year of courses at PCOM with grades of C or higher.
-For the 3+4 program, the student must have a GPA of at least 3.1 in science courses and an overall GPA of at least 3.0 in science courses and an overall GPA of at least 3.0 in science courses and an overall GPA of at least 3.0 in science courses and an overall GPA of at least 3.0 by the end of his or her junior year of college.
+For the 3+4 program, the student must have a GPA of at least 3.2 in science courses and an overall GPA of at least 3.2 by the end of his or her sophomore year of college.
+For the 4+4 program, the student must have a GPA of at least 3.0 in science courses and an overall GPA of at least 3.0 by the end of his or her junior year of college.
 Students in both programs must complete the courses listed below and must pursue a major at Elizabethtown which leads to a Bachelor of Science degree in Biology, Biochemistry (3+4 and 4+4 options), or Chemistry (4+4 option only).
 For program information and admissions requirements, contact the Chair of HPAC.

 - BIO 111 Molecules, Cells, and Animal Systems

 - BIO 112 Principles of Evolution, Ecology, and Diversity of Life

 - BIO 211 Genetics

 - BIO 324 General Physiology

 - BIO 324L General Physiology Laboratory

+- Additional 7 or 8 credits of 200-level or higher Biology electives with at least one laboratory

 - CH 105 NPS Fundamentals of Chemistry: Introduction to Molecular Science

 - CH 113 Organic Chemistry I

 - CH 213 Organic Chemistry II

 - CH 242 Physical Inorganic Chemistry

 - CH 323 Biochemistry I

-- PSY 105 SSC General Psychology
+- PSY 105 SSC Introduction to Psychology

 - SO 101 SSC Discovering Society

 - PHY 101 General Physics I and

 - PHY 102 General Physics II or

-- PHY 201 College Physics I
+- PHY 201 College Physics I and

-- MA 117 Concepts of Calculus or
+- PHY 202 College Physics II

 - MA 121 MA Calculus I or

 - MA 251 MA Probability and Statistics

 - EN 100 PLE Writing and Language or

 - EN 150 PLE Advanced Writing and Language